Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Introduction

 \subsection{Our Contributions}

-We say that an algorithm is fair concerning some fairness notion if the allocations returned by the algorithm satisfy such notion.
-Without further specification, we assume that items are goods and the valuation functions are additive.

-We first demonstrate our positive results to achieve EF1 in the noncontiguous model.
-For two agents, we extend the $O(T)$ upper bound given by \cite{DBLP:conf/ijcai/HePPZ19} for goods to the mixed manna case \cite{DBLP:conf/atal/LivanosMM22}, in which items may have both positive and negative valuations.
-Then we show that if the valuation functions are limited to be restricted additive \cite{DBLP:conf/ijcai/AkramiRS22} or general identical, EF1 comes for free in the sense that no adjustments are required.
-In addition, we give an EF1 algorithm that requires $O(mT)$ adjustments.
+We first describe our positive results in the noncontiguous setting.
+We show that if valuations are limited to be restricted additive\footnote{The valuations are restricted additive if they are additive and every item has an inherent valuation with every agent being interested in only some items \cite{DBLP:conf/ijcai/AkramiRS22}.} or general identical, EF1 can be achieved with no adjustments.
+In addition, we give an EF1 algorithm for additive valuations that requires $O(mT)$ adjustments, improving the previous result of $O(nmT)$ adjustments.
 Note that if $m$ is a constant, it matches the $\Omega(T)$ lower bound and thus is optimal.

-With the contiguity constraint, EF1 is too stringent and we start with a weaker fairness notion. \cite{DBLP:journals/dam/Suksompong19} shows that the contiguous $(\frac{n-1}{n} \cdot v^{\max})$-proportional allocation can be computed efficiently, where $v^{\max}$ is the maximum valuation of a single item, and this additive approximate factor is tight in some sense.
-Denote $(\frac{n-1}{n} \cdot v^{\max})$-proportionality as PROPa.
-When valuations are identical, we give a PROPa algorithm that requires $O(nT)$ adjustments.
-Then we establish the matching lower bound to show that our algorithm is optimal.
+With the contiguity constraint, EF1 is too stringent and we start with a weaker fairness notion.
+It is known that contiguous $(\frac{n-1}{n} \cdot v^{\max})$-\textit{proportional (PROPa)} allocations can be computed efficiently, where $v^{\max}$ is the maximum valuation of items, and this additive approximate factor is tight in some sense \cite{DBLP:journals/dam/Suksompong19}.
+We first consider identical valuations.
+We give a PROPa algorithm that requires $O(nT)$ adjustments and then establish the matching lower bound to show that our algorithm is optimal.
 When it comes to EF1, for two agents with general valuations, we show that EF1 is achievable with $O(T)$ adjustments, which is optimal.
-If the valuation of each item is further assumed to lie in $[L, R]$ for $0 < L \leq R$, we give an EF1 algorithm that requires $O\left( \frac{R}{L} \cdot n^2 T\right)$ adjustments.
-By contrast, in the nonidentical setting, we show that it is impossible to make any significant improvement.
+If the valuation of each item is assumed to lie in $[L, R]$ such that $0 < L \leq R$, we give an EF1 algorithm that requires $O\left( (R / L) \cdot n^2 T\right)$ adjustments.
+By contrast, in the nonidentical case, we show that it is hopeless to make any significant improvement even for additive valuations.
 Specifically, we give instances to establish the lower bounds of $\Omega(T^2 / n)$ to achieve PROPa and $\Omega(T^2)$ for EF1.
-Even in the binary case where the valuation of each item is either $0$ or $1$, we prove that for two agents, the $\Omega(T^2)$ lower bound still pertains to achieving PROPa.
-Our results in the contiguous model are summarized in Table~\ref{tab:results-contiguous}.
+Our results in the contiguous setting with additive valuations are summarized in Table~\ref{tab:results-contiguous}.